Frequently Asked Questions

 You will be expected to purchase your own ticket.
 In the case you are financially unable to do so, we will purchase your one-way ticket to Korea.
 This and the cost of the mandatory health exam you will go through when you arrive in Korea, will be taken from your stipend over a period of time (deduction period length is based on case by case situation).
 Please understand that if you are in need of flight assistance for your arrival to Korea, you cannot purchase the ticket yourself then request a cash advance or reimbursement.
 If you need further clarification, please contact us.

-***After one year under contract at SDALS in Korea, you will receive a 600 (USD) bonus to provide for your airfare home.
+***After one year under contract at SDALI in Korea, you will receive a 700,000 KRW bonus after every 12 consecutive months of work as airfare assistance.
 This cannot be applied to your Korea arrival airfare.

-***After one year under contract at SDALS in Korea, you will receive a 600 (USD) bonus to provide for your airfare home.
+***After one year under contract at SDALI in Korea, you will receive a 700,000 KRW bonus after every 12 consecutive months of work as airfare assistance.
 This cannot be applied to your Korea arrival airfare.

 what are the travel opportunities while in korea?